SSollestre/CommUserGuide/docs/SAM_SQL_TASKS.md

 ![CreateTable](./images/TABLE_screenshots/newQuery.png)
 A new tab indicated in blue will appear.
 Below the tab is a new panel with a query editor.
-Enter the following query in the query editor:
+Enter the following query indicated with an orange box into the query editor:
 ```sql
 SELECT * FROM new_table;
 ```
+Then click on the lightning bolt icon indicated in the red box to run the query.

 ![CreateTable](./images/TABLE_screenshots/runViewQuery.png)
 to view the table you just created.